Crusaders go second as Dungannon get first win

 The third came 82 minutes in after Ross Clarke's corner found Jordan Forsythe, with his header from six yards out proving too strong for Sean O'Neill.

-It could - and should - have been more as the hosts created chance after chance, only to be denied by poor finishing and some fine goalkeeping from O'Neill.
+It could - and should - have been more as the hosts created chance after chance, only to be denied by poor finishing, the woodwork and some fine goalkeeping from O'Neill.

 Second-half goals secure win for Coleraine